vlsi/calcite-test-dataset/README.md

 mvn install # this will download base image and install all the databases
 ```

-Note: it would take you 10-30 minutes depending on your machine and internet connection.
+Note: it might take 10-30 minutes depending on your machine and internet connection.

 # List of created databases